 Ally Bank is an online bank with high-interest checking and savings accounts that will embarrass your local brick and mortar bank options.

 Years ago, I made Ally Bank my main online bank.
 I still keep a Bank of America account for quick ATM access, despite Ally’s ATM reimbursement program, but I keep that around because of inertia more than any other reason.
 It’s the center of my financial map and one of my favorite savings accounts available.

 In this review, I’ll go through all of their offerings and you can decide if it’s the bank for you.

-Ally Bank has an extensive history in lending but for the purposes of this review, I look at their core banking and deposit products.
-Most of one's interactions with a bank are on the deposit side so that's the priority.
-They also recently acquired TradeKing (which was my discount broker too) so you can do nearly everything under one roof!
+Ally Bank has an extensive history in lending but for the purposes of this review, I look at their core banking and deposit products and my experiences with them as an online bank.
+They also acquired TradeKing and rebranded it Ally Invest (which I use as my discount broker too) so you can do nearly everything under one roof.

 Ally Bank Deposit Products

 Ally Bank offers the full suite of deposit products – savings, checking, and certificates of deposit (a High Yield, a Raise Your Rate, and a No Penalty CD).

 Interest Checking Account